Gaming Science and Writing

 The Video Game Design website is a fantastic resource for educators interested in design thinking or video game design in the classroom.
 On the last page of the website, Hodgson shares his reflections on the unit as a whole, proposing ways he might revise the video game design project with future groups of students.

-Check out my interview with Kevin Hodgson on page two of this resource to learn more about why a teacher would consider asking language arts students to create video games.
+Check out my interview with Kevin Hodgson below to learn more about why a teacher would consider asking language arts students to create video games.

 A Conversation with Kevin Hodgson